bschiffer1/bschiffer1.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Computer Science PhD student in the [EconCS](https://econcs.seas.harvard.edu) and [Theory](https://toc.seas.harvard.edu/) groups at Harvard University.
-I am extremely fortunate to be advised by [Ariel Procaccia](http://procaccia.info) and [Yannai Gonczarowski](http://yannai.gonch.name/scientific/), and am supported by a NSF Graduate Research Fellowship.

-I completed my undergraduate degree in Computer Science at Princeton University, where I had the pleasure of working with [Matt Weinberg](https://www.cs.princeton.edu/~smattw/) and [Ben Raphael](https://lsi.princeton.edu/ben-raphael).
-After graduation, I spent a year working as a quantative research engineer at [Citadel](https://www.citadel.com/what-we-do/global-quantitative-strategies/).
-Before joining Harvard, I was lucky to work with [Samir Khuller](https://www.samirkhuller.com/) and [Sami Davies](http://samidavies.com/) as a visiting student at Northwestern University.
+I am a first year PhD student in the [Harvard Statistics Department](https://statistics.fas.harvard.edu/) advised by [Lucas Janson](http://lucasjanson.fas.harvard.edu/).
+I completed my undergraduate degree at Princeton University in Operations Research and Financial Engineering (ORFE), where I was lucky  to work with [Miklos Racz](https://racz.statistics.northwestern.edu/).
+After graduating, I worked as a quantitative researcher at Radix Trading.